Grilled Asian Pork Tenderloin

 Oh, the places you have gone, pork tenderloin.
 Once cooked through, this delicious hunk of Asian-flavored meat is so, so, so very versatile.

-• Tacos: Asian-inspired tacos are just so good.
-Slice that pork tenderloin thin, and layer the meat on top of a corn or low-carb tortilla.
+• Taco night toppings: Slice that pork tenderloin thin, and layer the meat on top of a corn or low-carb tortilla.
 On top of that, add your favorite toppings.
-I prefer pickled Asian veggies, kimchi, mung beans, bean sprouts, shredded cabbage, jalapenos, and a spicy chili sauce.
-Feel free to experiment here.
+Use with pickled veggies or kimchi to stuff tacos and wraps with fresh crunch and flavor.

 • Noodle bowls: Speaking of noodles, consider layering slices of this tenderloin on top of high-fiber pasta noodles.
-Any shape or size will do but I prefer a thin spaghetti-type noodle like udon or soba.
-You can also add it on top of zucchini or other vegetable noodles with your favorite toppings and sauces.
+Any shape or size will do, but I prefer a thin spaghetti-type noodle like udon or soba.

 • Sandwiches or wraps: Layer slices of pork tenderloin between your favorite bread, wraps, or flats (this is also a great way to eat up any leftovers).
 Pile on the yummy veggies and other Asian toppings and sauces.
 I like to grill my wraps and sandwiches once I have them all made, but you can eat this as-is or even cold.